(U-Th)/He Gas Lab

 Most of our experimental efforts to date have concentrated on investigating the diffusion characteristics of a variety of new mineral phases, such as monazite, rutile, magnetite, fluorite, perovskite, or garnet.
 Extensive work on monazite has demonstrated a closure temperature of between 190 and 250°C (assuming a cooling rate of 10°C/m.y.) that is significantly dependent on composition and slightly dependent on grain size.
 The Arrhenius plot in Figure 3b shows an example of a monazite diffusion experiment using multiple heating cycles between 400 and 650°C.

-Future expansion of the UT (U-Th)/He laboratory in 2012 will add a Thermo Helix SFT magnetic sector mass-spectrometer with dedicated UHV extraction and purification line.
+In 2012, the UT (U-Th)/He laboratory added a Thermo Helix SFT magnetic sector mass-spectrometer with dedicated UHV extraction and purification line.
 The line will be equipped with a diode laser for laser heating, two light-bulb furnaces for low-temperature step heating, and a PhotonMachine Analyte G.2 Excimer Laser Ablation system for laser-ablation He dating development.
 The Analyte G.2 will be share with one of the Thermo Element2 HR-ICP-MS instrument.
 Addition of this state-of-the-art instrumentation will allow the UT (U-Th)/He laboratory to engage in 4He/3He thermochronometry, analyze very young low He-yield volcanic samples and other low radiogenic samples (e.g., young magnetite), and also enter the world of He laser ablation measurements.

 Pictures of June 2012 Installation!!!!!